 Our Show and Clinic Schedule is now available!
 Please check out our Calendar for dates, something exciting happening every month over the course of the year, don’t miss out!
 Our Summer Show is open to everyone with Trophies for first place and beautiful rosettes up to sixth place.
 Application forms (where applicable) will be added as soon as possible.

-There are limited spaces available so please go to the events calendar for details and fill out application forms.
+THERE IS ONLY ONE SPACE LEFT so please go to the events calendar for details and to book your place.

 Rescue Horses Now Therapy Horses